BioPhoton/angular-basic-ws/Task_20/Book_Detail_Route.md

     - publisher: { name: string, url: string };
 - Create a new Component `BookDetail` with the Angular CLI: `ng generate component book/book-detail`.
 - Open _AppRoutingModule_.
-- Add the route for the details view: _book/details/:isbn_.
+- Add the route for the details view: _books/:isbn_.
-- Open _BookComponent_.
-- Inject the `Router`-Service in the Constructor.
-- Use the router in the method `goToBookDetails`, to navigate the details view.
+- Use the routerLink Direktive in the BookCard HTML Template, to navigate the details view.
 - Open _BookApiService_.
 - Extend the _BookApiService_ allowing to load a book with its ISBN (`getBookByIsbn(isbn: string)`).
 - Open _BookDetailComponent_.